STATEMENT OF EQUAL OPPORTUNITY

 Hill College participates as a Division I member of the National Junior College Athletic Association (NJCAA) in Region V. The region is comprised of Division I schools in North and West Texas as well as New Mexico.
 Our programs have won several North Texas Junior College Athletic Conference Championships and consistently compete in the play-offs with several trips to the National Championships.

-Hill College competes in women’s volleyball, soccer, basketball, and softball; and, competes in men’s teams in basketball, soccer, and baseball.
+Hill College competes in women’s basketball, cross country/track, soccer, softball, and volleyball; and, competes in men’s baseball, basketball, cross country/track, and soccer.

 Hill College is a member of and competes in the Southern Region of the National Intercollegiate Rodeo Association (N.I.R.A.).
 The rodeo team has been very successful since the team's beginning in 1977.
-Hill College has consistently had one of the largest rodeo programs in the country with around seventy competitors every year.
+Hill College Rodeo teams consist of approximately fifty competitors every year.

 Horse stalls and a practice facility are furnished for team members.
 Numerous scholarships are available for students who participate in the Rodeo Program.